onap/dcaegen2/docs/sections/services/datalake-handler/overview.rst

 .. image:: ./arch.PNG

-Note that not all data storage systems in the picture are supported.
-In R6, the following storage are supported:
+Note that not all data storage systems in the picture are supported. the following storage are supported:
   - MongoDB
   - Couchbase
   - Elasticsearch and Kibana